-Most recently following discussions with its member local councils APSE enhanced the collection of data in the area of local environmental quality through the development of LAMS (a land audit management system).
-LAMS has further developed the set of street cleansing performance indicators, allowing them to measure the cleanliness of their own local environments using engagement with both the workforce on the ground and local volunteers.
-It specifically allows a new standard for benchmarking local council performance against similar English local authorities in the area of street cleansing, alongside the wider public realm.
-This new development complements the existing data sets within APSE Performance Networks enabling trend analysis, which is essential to effectively using data to improve public service performance.
-In short the corresponding data sets provide a rich source of information to all those committed to improving the quality of local street scene services for local residents and businesses.
+As a result of discussions with member local councils, APSE enhanced the collection of data regarding local environmental quality through the development of a Land Audit Management System known as LAMS.

+LAMS has increased the set of street cleansing performance indicators beyond the previous NI 195, to allow a wider view of the cleanliness of local environments.
+The system can be used both by front line staff and volunteers.

+LAMS has allowed a new improved standard of benchmarking between comparable local English local authorities in the area of street cleansing and the wider local environment.
+These improvements complement the existing data sets within APSE Performance Networks, enabling trend analysis over time to be created, which is essential to effectively use data to monitor how public service performance is performing over time.
+In short, the data sets provide a rich source of information to all those committed to improving the quality of street scene services for local residents and businesses in their area.

 Whilst the methodology of LAMS is based on the previous National Indicator 195 'improved street and environmental cleanliness (litter, detritus, graffiti and fly-posting)', it also benefits from the robust sample size of participation.
-This is based upon 46 local authorities spread across England who have carried almost 55,000 transect inspections on street cleanliness levels (carried out during 2017 /2018) the findings of which are contained within this report.
+This is based upon 36 local authorities 2020/21 spread across England who have carried more than 33,000 transect inspections on street cleanliness levels (carried out during 2020/2021) the findings of which are contained within this report.
 This makes it the largest survey of street cleanliness levels carried out in England.